sambaiga/sambaiga_old/_projects/2019-01-02-robust-nilm.md

 description: "Applying machine learning techniques to recognize the labeled appliances and estimate their energy consumption once they are switched on"
 ---

-Monitoring of end-use appliances energy consumption plays an essential role in the design of customized energy efficiency and energy demand management strategies.
-Non-Intrusive Load Monitoring (NILM) proposes an attractive and cost-effective option for appliance energy monitoring by analyzing aggregate energy consumption monitored from a single point source.

-Unlike the traditional approach, which requires deploying sensing infrastructure for each appliance in buildings, the NILM technique is cost-effective, non-intrusive, and can be easily integrated into buildings.
-A NILM system often consists of the following main steps; **feature extraction and representation**, **appliance recognition**, and **energy estimation**.
-This project aims to:
-1. Develop robust feature representation for appliance classification in high-resolution Data.
+tion for appliance classification in high-resolution Data.
-2. Develop robust energy estimation techniques for low-resolution Data.
-3. Explore multilabel-learning for appliance classification in NILM.
+2. Explore multilabel-learning for appliance classification in NILM.
+3. Develop end-to-end NILM and investigate its value propositions in smart-grid.

 #### Publications